SIP - Systematic Investment Plan in India

 Retirement is the ultimate long-term goal.
 By using a step-up SIP (increasing your investment by 5-10% every year), you can combat inflation and ensure that your lifestyle doesn't take a hit after you stop working.

-• Short-Term Capital Gains (STCG): If you sell your equity fund units within 12 months, the gains are taxed at 20%.
+- Short-Term Capital Gains (STCG): If you sell your stock fund units within a year, you will have to pay 20% on the gains.

-• Long-Term Capital Gains (LTCG): If you hold your units for more than 12 months, gains up to ₹1.25 Lakh in a financial year are tax-free.
-Any profit above this limit is taxed at 12.5% (without indexation).
+- Long-Term Capital Gains (LTCG): If you keep your units for more than 12 months, you won't have to pay taxes on gains of up to ₹1.25 Lakh in a financial year.
+Any profit over this amount is taxed at 12.5% (not including indexation).

 Frequently Asked Questions